SeattleZib/literate-octo-spoon/The_Raven.md

 For the rare and radiant maiden whom the angels name Lenore, Nameless here for evermore.

-And the silken sad uncertain rustling of each <style="color:purple">purple curtain Thrilled me, filled me with fantastic terrors never felt before;
+And the silken sad uncertain rustling of each <font color="purple">purple</font> curtain Thrilled me, filled me with fantastic terrors never felt before;
 So that now, to still the beating of my heart, I stood repeating, "'<i>Tis some visitor entreating entrance at my chamber door,